AmaniTechnologiesLtd/React_Native_SDK/README.md

 ```
 2- Get or Create a customer using the request below.
 If there is no customer new one is created if there is a customer already created with this ID Card Number it will be returned.

 This request will return a customer token that has a short life span and is valid only for this customer.
-Use this token to initialize Web SDK.
+Use this token to initialize this SDK.
+If the ID card numbers doesn't match with the one that you use creating the customer token, the SDK will surely crash the app.

 ```
 curl --location --request POST 'https://demo.amani.ai/api/v1/customer' \